jadecobra/python_tdd_exercises/source/sleep_duration.rst

    def duration(wake_time):
      return None

-  the terminal outputs a similar message as before, this time for the second keyword argument
+  the terminal shows a similar message as before, this time for the second keyword argument

 * I change the definition the same way